Save The Mission

 Mass and the sacraments have been celebrated continuously at Mission San Juan Bautista since its founding in 1797.
 Known as “The Music Mission” for the excellence of the music the early Christian native peoples performed, it is the largest of the 21 California mission churches and the only one with three aisles.
 It is also the only one with its original entrance plaza still intact.

-Since its early days, the Mission has been damaged by earthquakes, include one in 1803 which destroyed it.
+Since its early days, the Mission has been damaged by earthquakes, including one in 1803 which destroyed it.
 It took nine years to make the extraordinary number of adobes and tiles required but the present church was finally completed on June 23, 1812, when Jefferson was president.

 Nearly 40,000 school-aged children tour the Mission annually.
 They learn about the Ohlone Mutsun Indian Peoples and the Franciscan missionaries who built it to bring the gift of the Catholic faith to this part of the New World.
 The Mission helps all who visit learn about the Mission Era and its unique role in the religious and cultural history of California and our nation.